Snowbush Spanworm

 The Solution

 The spanworm is easily controlled with available insecticides.
-The adult – the White Tip Black Moth is of no harm (other than laying eggs) and in a swarm can be attractive.
+The adult, a black 2" moth with white tips on the wings is of no harm (other than laying eggs) and in a swarm can be attractive.
 Repeat application will be required to control multiple generations.

 There Can Be Years Between Outbreaks

-All of this is a cyclic phenomenon - there were outbreaks in 2008 and 2017.
-Prior to 2006, it was rare to have any problems with Snowbush in Pinellas County.
-The cyclic pattern could be a natural population “bloom” of the spanworm and that there may be "quiet" periods of 8 to 10 years between outbreaks.
+Snowbush spanworm infestations are a cyclic phenomenon - there were outbreaks in 2008 and 2017.
+Before 2006, it was rare to have any problems with Snowbush in Pinellas County.
+The cyclic pattern could be a natural population “bloom” of the spanworm and there may be "quiet" periods of 8 to 10 years between outbreaks.

 Pragmatic Approach to Snowbush Spanworm